 top of page

-What TO do if abuse is suspected or disclosed.
+What to do if abuse is suspected or disclosed as a child protection worker

 • Re-read the safeguarding policy prior to starting an investigation.